oceanboy-3141/Token-game-1/MEGA_PLAN.md

 # 🎯 MEGA PLAN - Token Quest Master Action Guide

+**📢 2024-06-15 UPDATE**: Token Quest has migrated to a **Flask-only** web architecture.
+All legacy tkinter GUI files have been removed.
+Any references to `gui_interface.py`, `main.py`, or other tkinter modules in this document are now obsolete and can be skipped.

 ## 📋 **Your Current Documentation Overview**

 ### **📁 Existing MD Files & Their Purpose**